liferay/liferay-docs/en/user/articles/110-collaboration/02-managing-documents-and-media/06-online-editing-office-365/02-configuring-office365-integration.markdown

 2. Under *VIRTUAL INSTANCE SCOPE*, select *OneDrive*.

-3. Enter your applications's OAuth 2 client ID and client secret in the *Client ID* and *Client Secret* fields, respectively.
+3. Enter your application's OAuth 2 client ID and client secret in the *Client ID* and *Client Secret* fields, respectively.

 4. Enter your tenant ID in the *Tenant* field.
 To find your tenant ID, see